adam-jb/disease-spread/README.md

 1) initialise_network() creates a network with 4 levels of connectively (dunbar layers).
 The user can set the no. of connections at each of the 4 levels, with the default values roughly reflecting Dunbar's hypothesis (5, 15, 40, 90).
 Everyone in the network will have the same number of connections at each level (this is clearly not a reflection of the real world!)

-This runs in under 5 minutes for a 10,000 person network (2012 Macbook Pro), however runtime increases exponentially with size.
+This runs in under 5 minutes for a 100,000 person network (2012 Macbook Pro).
+Runtime increases linearly with size.
 The network only needs to be initialised once, so a large network could be saved for all disease simulations.

 Inputs are all single values.